nathmota/funda-analysis/docs/index.md

 27. last_ask_price_m2
 28. city

-And they look like this:
+The raw data look like expected, a little mess.

 ![raw data](figures/raw1.png)

-You can also check it up on [raw data](https://github.com/nathmota/funda-analysis/tree/main/data/raw).
+You can also take a look at the [whole table](https://github.com/nathmota/funda-analysis/tree/main/data/raw).
 It’s possible to see that it is going to take a lot of work.

 And so, the following provinces CSV files were generated.
 The number corresponds to the quantity of listings returned:
 ```